-In 2019, the publishing company had 580,000 amateur artists and 1600 professional cartoonists who were publishing content on the Webtoons.com.
+In 2019, the publishing company had 580,000 amateur artists and 1600 professional cartoonists who were publishing content on Webtoons.com.

-Previously, the publisher was working with Google AdSense and a few other ad networks.
+Previously, the publisher worked with Google AdSense and a few other ad networks.
 But after making the Webtoons globally available for all, the publisher came across the header bidding framework, Prebid.
 Publishers with millions of readers were already monetizing their traffic with Prebid.
 So, why not try that for Webtoons.com?

 Compared to other publishing giants, Webtoons is pretty new to programmatic, and we need to wait to find out how programmatic is contributing to Naver’s revenue.
 For now, all we can say is that Naver’s Webtoons is one of the formidable giants that will definitely grow in the future.
-The CEO of Naver Webtoon expects that the revenue will be up by 47% in 2020 and expects it to reach 1.03 trillion won (~$84 billion) (Src).
+The CEO of Naver Webtoon expects the revenue to be up by 47% in 2020 and expects it to reach 1.03 trillion won (~$84 billion) (Src).

 “Naver Webtoon is a unique platform where artists can cross national boundaries to connect with readers and business partners.
 We are going to turn Naver Webtoon into a global entertainment company like Disney.”

 – JunKoo Kim, CEO and Founder, Webtoon (Src)